 Other places to visit in Lisbon are the Castelo de São Jorge and Monastery of Jeronimos, which cost 10 euros each.
 Torre de Belem and Padrão dos Descobrimentos cost 6 euros each, and the National Tile Museum, which is 5 euros.

 A good way to save money, especially if you plan to stay in Lisbon for 2 days or more, is to buy the Lisbon Travel Card.
 You can choose between 24h, 48h or 72h, the Lisbon Travel Card prices are respectively 20 euros, 34 euros, and 42 euros.
 The price includes free public transportation, the Aerobus that connects Lisbon Airport to the city center, free entrance to 26 museums, monuments and UNESCO sites (as Torre de Belem and Monastery of Jeronimos), and discounts to tours in Lisbon and around.

 Click here to buy your Lisbon Travel Card in advance, and you can start using it as soon as you arrive in the city, like using the Aerobus from the airport to your hotel.
 The admission to the Pena Palace in Sintra is another ticket you must buy in advance.
 Usually, there are big queues to visit this famous and beautiful palace, so get your skip the line ticket to Pena Palace here and save time on your trip.

-Overall, the tourist attractions in Lisbon are quite affordable and can fit any budget.
+Overall, the tourist attractions in Lisbon are quite affordable and there are many free things to do in Lisbon as well.
 If you want to save on tourist attractions and guided tours in Lisbon, opt for the free tours offered near the Padrão dos Descobrimentos monument and in the Alfama district.